 A partly affluent market exists and continues to grow as a result of European demographics, so business opportunities are increasing.
 In AAL Joint Programme, all projects are expected to investigate the commercial aspects of the solutions being developed through business cases, value network analysis and financial considerations.
-Business cases should focus on customerdriven approach, where the older adult (primary end-user) has a central role in defining, selecting and using the product, service or system.
-If self-paying older adult or their network is addressed, the consumers' willingness to pay has to be taken into consideration.
+Business cases should consider consumers' willingness to pay.
 In solutions that require larger investment, the possible financing models (fully or partially), by third parties e.g. by insurance or housing companies should be considered.
 In such cases, these parties have to be involved in the business development activities.
-Adaptation to local markets requires scalability of the solutions across Europe and beyond with necessary modularity and flexibility to the cultural, social, economic and legislative differences between countries and regions.
+Adaptation to local markets requires scalability of the solutions across Europe and beyond with necessary modularity and flexibility to the cultural, social, economic and legislative differences between countries and regions (see also chapter 13).